Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 Step 5: Configure in Zenovay

-- Go to Settings → Authentication → SSO
+- In Zenovay, go to Settings → Security → SSO

-- Click Add SSO Provider and select OpenID Connect
+- Click Add provider and choose OpenID Connect

 - Enter: